tplinderoth/Copenhagen-Popgen-Course/ngs_intro_exercises/README.md

 	BCFTOOLS=$DATDIR/prog/bin/bcftools
 	ANGSD=/ricco/data/tyler/prog/bin/angsd

-## fastq
+## fastq file format and quality

+The first data we will take a look at is from exome capture data on poison dart frogs.
+These frogs have massive genomes and so WGS was not a practical approach for population genetics and gene mapping.

 Have a look inside one of the frog fastq files

 	less "$DATDIR/fastq/CH1401_R1.fastq"

-visualize data with [fastqc](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/).
-You can get some help info with `fastqc --help`
+visualize the data with [fastqc](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/).
+You can get some help information with `fastqc --help`.
-Will automatically detect file format type, but can specify with `-f`.
+FastQC will automatically detect file format type, but you can also specify it with `-f`.

 	fastqc -outdir "$DIR/output/" $DATDIR/fastq/*.fastq
 	ll "$DIR/output/"

-You can scp the html files onto your local machine and view them in the web.
-It would look something like:
+You can scp the *.html files onto your local machine and view them in a browser.
+Here's an example of what the top of the web page would look like for the CH1401_R2.fastq file:

 ![fastq_preclean_example](./outputs/CH1401_R2_before.png)